Talhaahmad9/nextforge/README.md

 Spin up a **secure, full-auth Next.js backend in under 60 seconds** — with your choice of database.

 No boilerplate.
 No repeated setup.
 No security gaps.
+No leftover scaffold code.
+No vendor lock-in.

 ## ⚡ What you get